cmsua/documentation/README.md

 Each testing station is composed of three major componenets.

 The **Hexacontroller**, outlined in pink above, contains an embedded Linux system capable of outputting signals on pins, and connected to the internet via an Ethernet cable.
 Unlike desktops and laptops, the Hexacontroller uses a microSD card to store data.
-Under normal circumstances, software on the Hexacontrollers is setup by students and should not need to be modified.
+Under normal circumstances, software on the Hexacontrollers is setup by graduate students and should not need to be modified.

 Connected to the Hexacontroller is the **Trophy**, outlined above in purple.
 Sitting above both the Hexacontroller and Hexaboard, the trophy board acts as a wire connecting the two boards together.
 When connecting to the Hexaboard, pressure may need to be applied.
 The boards will audibly snap together when connected.
 Together, the Hexacontroller and Trophy compose the testing instrumentation.